-4. Students Who Are Not Residing with Their Natural Parents or Legal Guardians
+4. Students Who Are Not Residing with Their Natural Parents or Legal Guardians Amended 07-01-12

-Any student wishing to enroll in school who is not residing with his or her natural parent or legal guardian shall have the responsible adult with whom the student is living sign an Affidavit of Responsibility form available through the school or Student Services at the District Office.
+In order to enroll any student who is not residing with his or her natural parent or legal guardian, the responsible adult shall sign a Temporary Educational Guardianship for Student form available through the Department of Student Services at the District Office.